 Ho Yay: Vamp and Raiden in Act 2.
 Who do they think they're kidding?

 Human Weapon: taken to its logical conclusion with the SOP system, where the economy has become utterly dependent on constant war, and nanomachines ensure that the soldiers used are utterly under control.

-I Cannot Self-Terminate: Snake fits this, as he cannot die until he completes his mission, in spite it being quite clear he has very little left to live for, is aging so rapidly that he'll die within the year, and will become a literalPerson of Mass Destruction within a few months.
-Of course, the latter turns out to be false.
+I Cannot Self-Terminate: Snake has decided he cannot die until he completes his mission, in spite it being quite clear he has very little left to live for, is aging so rapidly that he'll die within the year, and will become a literalPerson of Mass Destruction within a few months.
+Of course, the latter turns out to be false

 I Just Shot Marvin in the Face: As per series tradition, averted with flying colors.
 Practically everyone in this game practices trigger discipline, even if they're just using their gun to threaten each other.
 Snake in particular practices incredibly good gun safety much of the time: he carefully engages the safety whenever putting one rifle down, and he's very cautious around new guns; the intro has him very gently testing a fallen rifle with his knife for booby traps (an occasional tactic used by guerrilla fighters) before picking it up; later he field-strips the M4 before actually accepting it.

 There is one instance where the trope is played straight besides Johnny, however: At one point, there were two Middle Eastern militiamen bragging about gaining a laundered HK 21 E from a gun launderer (implied to be Drebin), and one of them is clearly shown ignoring a lot of gun safety rules while bragging about it by waving it around in front of his friend, as can be seen here◊.